Abhi-P22/WealthWise/README.md

-WealthWise | MERN Stack July 2024 - August 2024
+WealthWise | MERN Stack August 2024 - September 2024

 • Developed a full-stack MERN app for tracking income and expenses, providing users with a streamlined solution for budgeting and financial planning.